Seán Lemass: Minister for Industry and Commerce

 In 1932, Fianna Fáil took office in the Irish Free State, remaining in government for 16 uninterrupted years.
 The party which Lemass had described as only a "slightly constitutional party" in 1929 was now leading the Free State, a state that de Valera and Lemass had fought a civil war to destroy a decade earlier.
 De Valera appointed Lemass as Minister for Industry and Commerce, one of the more senior cabinet positions in the Executive Council, which he would occupy, with only one short break, in all three of de Valera's governments.

 Lemass had the two difficult tasks of developing Irish industry behind his new tariff walls, and convincing the conservative Department of Finance to promote state involvement in industry.
 Against the background of the Great Depression, he and de Valera engaged in the Anglo-Irish Trade War which lasted from 1933 until 1938, causing severe damage and hardship to the Irish economy and the cattle industry.
-In 1933, Lemass set up the Industrial Credit Corporation to facilitate investment for industrial development; in the climate of the depression investment had dried up.
+In 1933, Lemass set up the Industrial Credit Corporation to facilitate investment for industrial development; in the climate of the depression, investment had dried up.
 A number of semi-state companies, modelled on the success of the ESB, were also set up.
 These included the Irish Sugar Company, to develop the sugar-beet industry, Turf Development Board for turf development, and an Irish airline, Aer Lingus.
 Years later Lemass described Aer Lingus as his "proudest achievement".
-These helped create management skills within Ireland, as most people of ability preferred to emigrate.

 The Irish market was still too small for multiple companies to exist, so practically all the semi-states had a monopoly on the Irish market.
 While Lemass concentrated on economic matters, de Valera focused primarily on constitutional affairs, leading to the passage of the new Constitution of Ireland in 1937.
 De Valera became Taoiseach, while Lemass served in the new Government (the new name for the cabinet) again as Minister for Industry and Commerce.

 Subsequently, Irish economic historians have found that many of his decisions on tariffs and licences were made on an ad-hoc basis, with little coherent policy and forward planning.